KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found 'Magic Mirror' in file `MMM-August-Lock.js`: Replace it with `MagicMirror²`.
 2. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+4. Warning: No LICENSE file.

 ## [MMM-Autobahn by JockeyDoe](https://github.com/JockeyDoe/MMM-Autobahn)

 1. `package.json` issue: No description
 2. Deprecated: Found 'require("native-request")' in file `node_helper.js`: Replace it with built-in fetch.
 3. Issue: Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
+4. Warning: No LICENSE file.

 ## [MMM-AutoDimmer by Fifteen15Studios](https://github.com/Fifteen15Studios/MMM-AutoDimmer)